Formation Studio Balkanton (FSB)

 Playing the Gamut

-FSB are a bit of a weird one; just about the only Bulgarian prog band I can think of and they sound like...
+FSB are a weird one; just about the only Bulgarian prog band I can think of and they sound like...
 Santana.
 Well, a little.
-I'm actually having trouble tracing their main influences, but there's an awful lot of West Coast fusion in there, along with the Latiny stuff, with maybe a touch of the incomparable Happy the Man or similar.
+I'm actually having trouble tracing their main influences, but there's an awful lot of West Coast fusion in there, along with the Latiny stuff, maybe a touch of Happy the Man or similar.
 Mind you, that outfit were quite jazzy too; take it as read that if you heavily dislike fusion, you're not going to feel too at home with this lot.
 Saying that, their first two singles were covers (and good ones) of PFM songs, namely E Festa (a.k.a.
 Celebration) and Impressioni Di Settembre (a.k.a.
 The World Became The World), albeit both Mellotron-free.
 Their next 7", which translates as Hours b/w Earth, appears to be self-written; the 'A' is decent enough, if a little on the commercial side, while the flip is really rather good, in a 'progressive pop' vein.
-Both sides feature the Mellotron (did they own one at this stage?), with what sounds like upfront choirs on Hours and more distant ones on Earth.
+Both sides feature the Mellotron, with what sounds like upfront choirs on Hours and more distant ones on Earth.
 Both tracks are available on a '90s compilation, Single Collection [sic].

-I believe their later releases are pretty awful, but II's a good, if not great album, with excellent playing and dynamics and vocals on only a couple of tracks, thankfully.
+I believe their later releases are pretty awful, but II's a good, if not great album, excellent playing and dynamics throughout and vocals on only a couple of tracks, thankfully.
 I'm not much of a fusion fan myself, but it sounds to my ears to be as good as plenty of better-known names, with more of a 'prog' feel than many of them.
 There isn't an awful lot of Roumen Boyadjiev (or possibly Konstantin Tsekov)'s Mellotron, with naught but background choirs on a few tracks and some more upfront stuff on Playing The Gamut (I think - this is being reviewed from a tape), under a solo female voice, which turns out to be a spectacular and near-unique combination.
 Well worth hearing.